gchq/sleeper/docs/01-getting-started.md

 Once it has finished the EC2 will restart.
 Once it's restarted you can use the Sleeper CLI.
 Reconnect to the EC2 with `sleeper environment connect`.

-During the `cloud-init` step, the Sleeper Git repository will be cloned, and you can access it by running `sleeper builder` in the EC2.
-This will get you a shell inside a Docker container inside the EC2, with the dependencies for building Sleeper.
-You can run all the deployment scripts there as explained below.
-If you run it outside of the EC2, you'll get the same thing but in your local Docker host.
-Use the one in the EC2 to avoid the deployment being slow uploading jars and Docker images.
-Additionally, the whole working directory will be persisted between executions of `sleeper builder`.
+During the `cloud-init` step, the Sleeper Git repository will be cloned to the directory `~/sleeper` in the EC2.
+You can run `nix-shell` in that directory to get a shell with the dependencies for building Sleeper.
+You can run all the deployment scripts in that shell as explained below.

+Please ensure you run the scripts in the EC2 via `sleeper environment connect`, to avoid the deployment being slow uploading jars and Docker images.
+Note that the `sleeper` command will not be available in the EC2.

 If you want someone else to be able to access the same environment EC2, they can run `sleeper environment add <id>` with the same environment ID.
 To begin with you'll both log on as the same user and share a single `screen` session.
 You